ultimate271/notes/tolkien/akallabeth.md

 wrest from him the dominion of the East.
 But for a long time he did not dare to challenge the Lords of the Sea, and he withdrew from the coasts.

+### With the rise of the Úlairi (Ring-wraiths) Sauron's strength continues to build
 Yet Sauron was ever guileful, and it is said that among those whom he ensnared with the Nine Rings three were great lords of Númenórean race.
 And when the Úlairi arose that were the Ring-wraiths, his servants, and the strength of his terror and mastery over Men had grown exceedingly great, he began to assail the strong places of the Númenóreans upon the shores of the sea.

+### Of Númenórian kings that grow and begin to utterly forsake the Faithful
 In those days the Shadow grew deeper upon Númenor; and the lives of the Kings of the House of Elros waned because of their rebellion, but they hardened their hearts the more against the Valar.
 And the nineteenth king took the sceptre of